GetPsyched/not-so-flakey-devshells/readme.md

 ## Features
 1. Zero dependencies.
-2. As of right now, my flake provide 2 package outputs: `default` and `vscodium`.
+2. As of right now, my flake provides 2 package outputs: `default` and `vscodium`.
    - `default` provides the basic command-line stuff that you would need for the respective language, technology, or whatever the flake is for.
    - `vscodium` provides extension overrides for [VSCodium](https://github.com/VSCodium/vscodium) so that you can get a fully featured IDE for your development.<br>
       Note: